 How to Measure Service Level

 Some call centers have a service level agreement (SLA) that guarantees a certain threshold of service.
-You may choose to have an SLA for internal use to measure your call center’s performance.
+You may choose to have an SLA for internal use to measure your call center’s overall performance.

 Use this simple formula to calculate your call center’s service level: